emb-riscv/specs-markdown/startup.md

 - a pointer to the RISC-V global pointer (GP)
 - a pointer to the exception table

-The pointer to the execption table must be known to the hart before entering the startup code, to catch execution faults in the startup code.
+The pointer to the execption table must be known by the hart before entering the startup code, to catch possible execution faults in the startup code.

 ## Usage